Adoptee Excellence Scholarship

 Yes.
 If you are unable to obtain a copy of your official transcript, please have your school counselor (or equivalent authorized individual) send it on your behalf, and indicate in your application that your transcript will be sent separately.

-Please note that if we do not receive your official transcript by the deadline, your application will be considered incomplete.
+Please allow ample time to request and submit your transcript; if we do not receive it by the deadline, your application will be considered incomplete.

 Can my letter of recommendation be sent separately?

-Please note that if we do not receive your letter of recommendation by the deadline, your application will be considered incomplete.
+Please allow ample time to request and submit your letter; if we do not receive it by the deadline, your application will be considered incomplete.

 Can I donate to the scholarship?